Irreducible cycles and points in special position in moduli spaces for tropical curves: The set of points in special position for rational -marked plane tropical curves

 We now want to derive formulas for the locus in $ \R^{2n} $ of points in special position, for both versions (v1) and (v2).

-\begin{remark}[Strings] By \cite [remark 3.7]{GM2} curves lying in codimension $0$ of $ \M_{0,n}^{\tn{lab}}(\R^2,\Delta) $ passing through points in special position have at least one \textit{string}, i.e.\ the underlying graph $\Gamma$ contains a subgraph homeomorphic to $\R$ which does not intersect the closures $\overline{x_i}$ of the markings $x_1,\ldots,x_n$.
+\begin{remark}[Strings] A parametrized tropical curve has a \textit{string} if the underlying graph $\Gamma$ contains a subgraph homeomorphic to $\R$ which does not intersect the closures $\overline{x_i}$ of the markings $x_1,\ldots,x_n$.
+By \cite [Remark 3.7]{GM2} curves lying in codimension $0$ of $ \M_{0,n}^{\tn{lab}}(\R^2,\Delta) $ passing through points in special position have at least one string.
 Such a curve can have several strings which are not necessarily disjoint. \end{remark}